 Parents/Guardians will be able to make the annual Chromebook payment along with other school fees during the student registration process.
 If you believe your family may qualify to receive a waiver for free or reduced fees, please contact the District 127 Business Office staff at (847) 986-3457.
 Business office staff are also available at school registration in July.

 Many student textbooks are available and provided in an electronic format, allowing students to carry fewer textbooks.
 However, since the publishing industry and availability of electronic textbooks is not within our control, we will still utilize printed textbooks as needed to ensure students have access to appropriate instructional materials.

-Grayslake Community High School District 127 retains ownership rights for the device until the student has paid the appropriate Chromebook fee in full.
-Students leaving the school district prior to paying the total Chromebook fee have the option to pay the remaining balance to gain ownership right for their device.
-Families not purchasing the device should return the Chromebook to the registrar upon withdrawal from school.
+Grayslake Community High School District 127 retains ownership rights for the device until the student has graduated and has paid the appropriate Chromebook fees in full.
+Students leaving the school district prior to paying the total Chromebook fee have the option to pay the remaining balance to gain ownership rights for their device.

 In order to ensure consistent, ongoing technology support for teachers and students in the classroom environment, and the appropriate content filtering when the device is used outside of school, Grayslake Community High School District 127 is not able to support technology devices purchased from an outside source.
-Therefore, all freshman, sophomore, and junior students are required to use the Acer 738T Chromebook from Grayslake Community High School District 127.
+Therefore, all students are required to use the school-issued Chromebook from Grayslake Community High School District 127.

 Connect with D127

 Grayslake District 127